eemitch/ee-plugin-check-organizer/readme.txt

 = Hooks and Filters =

-This plugin uses the following WordPress hooks:
+This plugin uses standard WordPress hooks for admin-only loading:
-* `admin_enqueue_scripts` - To load JavaScript and CSS on Plugin Check pages
+* `admin_enqueue_scripts` - To load JavaScript and CSS on Plugin Check pages only
 * `admin_footer` - To initialize the filtering interface

-= JavaScript API =

-The plugin exposes a global JavaScript object `window.eePluginCheckOrganizer` with the following methods:
-* `applyFilters()` - Applies current filter selections to results
-* `resetFilters()` - Resets all filters to show all results
-* `debugLog(message)` - Logs debug messages when debug mode is enabled

 = CSS Classes =